peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public sealed bool Equals(
         PeterO.Numbers.EDecimal other);

-Determines whether this object's mantissa (significand) and exponent are equal to those of another object.
+Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object.
+Not-a-number values are considered equal if the rest of their properties are equal.

 <b>Parameters:</b>